 The spreadsheet below shows four simple examples of the Excel Mod function.

-Further details of the Excel Mod function are provided on the Microsoft Office website.
+For further details of the Excel Mod function, see the Microsoft Office website.

 If you get an error from the Excel Mod function this is likely to be one of the following:

 |#DIV/0!||-||Occurs if the supplied divisor argument is zero.|